JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_05/lecture.md

 1. You define function `implicit_sum().`
 2. If you call `implicit_sum` and `y` does not exist, Julia will happily crash.
 3. If you call `implicit_sum` and `y` exist, the function will give you the result (albeit slowly).
 At this moment, Julia has to specialize `implicit_sum`.
 It has two options how to behave with respect to `y`.

     a.
-The compiler can assume that type of `y` is the current `typeof(y)` but that would mean that if a user redefines x and change the type, the specialization of the function `implicit_sum` will assume the wrong type of `y` and it can have unexpected results.
+The compiler can assume that type of `y` is the current `typeof(y)` but that would mean that if a user redefines `y` and change the type, the specialization of the function `implicit_sum` will assume the wrong type of `y` and it can have unexpected results.

     b.
 The compiler take safe approach and determine the type of `y` inside the function `implicit_sum` and behave accordingly (recall that julia is dynamically typed).
 Yet, not knowing the type precisely is absolute disaster for performance.
 You can see this assumption for yourself by typing `@code_typed implicit_sum()`.

-Notice the compiler dispatches on the name of the function and type of its arguments, hence, the compiler cannot create different versions of `implicit_sum` for different types of `y`, since it is not in argument, hence the dynamic resolution of types `y` inside `implicit_sum` function.
+Notice the compiler dispatches on the name of the function and type of its arguments, hence, the compiler cannot create different versions of `implicit_sum` for different types of `y`, since it is not an argument, hence the dynamic resolution of types `y` inside `implicit_sum` function.

-Julia takes the **safe approach**, which we can verify that although the `implicit_sum` was specialized (compiled) when `x` was `Vector{Float64}`, it works for other types
+Julia takes the **safe approach**, which we can verify that although the `implicit_sum` was specialized (compiled) when `y` was `Vector{Float64}`, it works for other types
 ```julia
 y = rand(Int, 1000)
 implicit_sum() ≈ sum(y)